yaritaft/wallet-analytics-frontend/README.md

 - It would be nice to have a mono repo to share domain models since we are using Typescript end to end.
 - JSON Schema validators could have been used to improve error handling related to invalid requests.
 I.E using Yup.
 - Unit and integration testing to be able to test the app without the UI.
 Using jest, react testing library and cypress.
-- The styling can be improved by using more colors and more svgs.
 - A loading animation would be good when we wait for updates in the wallets.
 Since the get wallets endpoints has to do a lot of request to gather all the information needed.
 - Styled components can help a lot by providing css in js and avoiding css files.
 It also provides conditional styling to avoid complex class name assignments.